petarGitNik/-vegan-cookbook-slash-guide/README.md

 ### OK, OK, I know this guide is not about loosing weight.
 But what if I want to do that?

 If you have normal ranging BMI, I would not recommend diet.
-But if you're overweight or obese, keep track of your caloric intake by measuring everything you eat and keeping a foot diary.
+But if you're overweight or obese, keep track of your caloric intake by measuring everything you eat and keeping a food diary.
 Use application such as [cron-o-meter](https://cronometer.com/#diary) for that.
 It's pretty neat and free too!
 Also, I'm not a dietician, as I have made a disclaimer already, but lose moderate amount of calories per day.
 Don't go too hard.
 Do yourself a favor and read [Nutrition: A Very Short Introduction](https://www.oupjapan.co.jp/en/products/detail/8984).
 In there, the author explained the limit to how much you can lose weight per week.
 It's about 2.5kg/week.
 Consult your dietician and/or your doctor concerning the diet.
 But generally, don't eat less calories than your [RMR](https://en.wikipedia.org/wiki/Resting_metabolic_rate) i.e. [BMR](https://en.wikipedia.org/wiki/Basal_metabolic_rate).

 ### What about PROTEIN???
 Vegans don't get enough protein, I've heard that in my gym...